mgiugliano/MultiChannelSystems_developmentContainer/README.md

 - The vendor source code library very slightly adapted in terms of Makefile to compile it

+> How do I use the Docker container?
+You use it as a linux (development) box upon launching it by

+				docker run -it --rm -v "/hostpath/to/yourhome/:/opt" mcs_env This starts an interactive shell session, mounting the host operating system folder specified, in the local container folder called /opt. gcc, make, etc. are available.

 Note: The output of the command ldd returns the list of the shared libraries required by one of our code.

 ldd channel_extract
         linux-vdso.so.1 =>  (0x00007fff85fff000)
         libboost_filesystem.so.1.42.0 => /usr/lib/libboost_filesystem.so.1.42.0 (0x00007ffce52a9000)
         libboost_system.so.1.42.0 => /usr/lib/libboost_system.so.1.42.0 (0x00007ffce50a5000)